 Operate each unit continuously a minimum of 1 hour at 100 percent rated full load.
-Measure and record the converter output frequency, voltage and current at beginning, 30 minutes, and 1 hour.
+Perform a concurrent load (burn in) test for the 270 VDC and the 28 VDC loads.
+Measure and record the converter output voltage and current (both 270 VDC and the 28 VDC Interlock Power), at beginning, 30 minutes, and 1 hour.
 Verify converter is operating within specified limits.
-Load test must be performed with the converter doors closed and the test load connected to the converter at the cable head with specified aircraft cable assembly.[For converters used to supply test bench loads, perform load tests with the converter doors closed at the output of the converter.]
+Load test must be performed with the converter doors closed and the test load connected to the converter at the cable head with specified aircraft cable assembly.[ For converters used to supply test bench loads, perform load tests with the converter doors closed at the output of the converter.]